MarynaShavlak/shopping-list-ts/README.md

 🔄 **Prevent Missing To-Dos After Page Reload:**
 A feature has been implemented to ensure that to-dos are not lost when the page is reloaded.

+🔢 **Priority Between 1 and 999**:
+The priority of each to-do can only be a number between 1 and 999.
+1 is set as the default priority.

+🔔 **Notification for Duplicate Title:**
+If a user attempts to create a new task with a title that already exists, a notification will be shown using react-toastify to inform the user about the duplicate title.

+## Technology Stack

+- **React:** Used for building the frontend of the application.
+- **styled-components:** Used for styling components in a more maintainable and scoped way.
+- **prop-types:** Used for validating the props passed to components, enhancing code robustness.
+- **nanoid:** Used for generating unique IDs when creating task items.
+- **Local Storage:** Utilized to save tasks and their state after a page reload.
+      - **Custom Local Storage Hook:** Created a custom hook to abstract the interaction with local storage, enhancing code modularity and reusability.

 ## Getting Started
 To run the project locally, follow these steps: